MrBacon1-1/EncryptX/README.md

 Operating System: 64-bit Windows 10 or Windows 11

-Linux has not been tested.
+Linux & MacOS have not been tested.

 # Donate